Frequently Asked Questions

 The Electoral Commission also produces its own UK -wide information materials which you can access at https://www.electoralcommission.org.uk/

-As a grantee for phase 1 of the GLA Voter ID campaign grants programme, LGBT Hero have created a Voter ID hub with resources for LGBTQ+ communities, including specific resources for trans and non-binary voters.
+As a grantee for phase 1 and phase 2 of the GLA Voter ID campaign grants programme, LGBT Hero created a Voter ID hub with resources for LGBTQIA+ communities, including specific resources for trans and non-binary voters.
 You can find them at https://www.lgbthero.org.uk/pages/category/lgbtq-photo-voter-id-london-elections

 Traveller Movement were also a GLA Voter ID community grantee, and you can find their resources for Gypsy, Roma and Travellers at https://travellermovement.org.uk/operation-traveller-vote

-The Muslim Council of Britain has produced some guidance - https://mcb.org.uk/local-elections-2023-voter-id-and-face-coverings/
+The Muslim Council of Britain has produced some guidance that is available at https://mcb.org.uk/local-elections-2023-voter-id-and-face-coverings/

 All materials and activity relating to the GLA - coordinated Voter ID public awareness campaign and the annual London Voter Registration Week are completely impartial and non-party political.
 Neither the GLA, nor Shout Out UK can be perceived to support any political party or candidate and, as such, we do not share opinions on how Londoners should vote.